-Healthy, filling and totally delicious, this is one keto beef stew recipe that you’ll come back to time and time again.
+Healthy, filling and totally delicious, this is one Instant Pot keto beef stew recipe that you’ll come back to time and time again.

 At the end of a cold winter’s day, there’s nothing quite as satisfying as a steaming hot bowl of hearty beef stew.
-And the good news is that this classic comfort dish is easy to adapt to a keto diet with a couple of simple changes.
+And the good news is that this classic comfort dish is easy to adapt to a keto friendly diet with just a few alterations.

 It’s important that you get a cut of beef that’s suitable for stewing, otherwise you may end up with tough chunks of meat in your dish.

 Chuck is the most popular cut of beef for stewing, resulting in a juicy and tender meat even if cooked in the slow cooker.